-A decrease in sea ice cover until the mid 21^{st} century as a consequence of global warming has been suggested by several studies (Levitus et al., 2000, de la Mare 1997).
+Global warming and a consequent decrease in sea ice cover until the mid 21st century have been suggested by several studies (Levitus et al., 2000, de la Mare 1997).
 Warming of the Southern Ocean seems to be the fastest worldwide (Gille 2002).
 This has generated concern about the consequential changes affecting the dynamics of the species within the Antarctic ecosystem.